Using SQL databases

 $ encore app create --example=sql-database

-Defining the database schema
+Defining the Database Schema

-Database schemas are defined by creating migration files in a directory named migrations within an Encore service package.
-Each migration file is named <number>_<name>.up.sql, where <number> is a sequence number for ordering the migrations and <name> is a descriptive name of what the migration does.
+Migration files are created in a migrations directory within an Encore service package.
+Each file is named <number>_<name>.up.sql, where <number> is a sequence number for ordering and <name> describes the migration.

 /my-app ├── encore.app // ... and other top-level project files │ └── todo // todo service (a Go package) ├── migrations // todo service db migrations (directory) │ ├── 1_create_table.up.sql // todo service db migration │ └── 2_add_field.up.sql // todo service db migration ├── todo.go // todo service code └── todo_test.go // tests for todo service